-The Fore is particularly looking to fund small organisations working with marginalised groups and led by people in the community that may have found it hard to access trust and foundation funding in the past.
+The Fore particularly encourages applications from small organisations working with marginalised groups and led by people in the community that may have found it hard to access trust and foundation funding in the past.
 We want to be different.
 Our funding process is specifically designed to level the playing field and give no advantage to those with fundraising experience or connections.

-Any registered charity, CIC, CIO or Community Benefit Society with turnover of under £500,000 in the last financial year is eligible to apply.
+Any UK registered charity, CIC, CIO or Community Benefit Society with an income of under £500,000 in their last completed financial year is eligible to apply.
 Please see our FAQs for any questions regarding eligibility.

-When registration reopens, the following information will be required to register:
+When registration opens, the following information is required to register:

 • The organisation’s name, legal entity type (UK charity, CIO, CIC or CBS), registration number, address, telephone number, annual income for the last completed financial year, and sector and location of charitable work.